 Tell us about your current role at UMB.

-I am the director of talent inclusion, diversity and acquisition, meaning I lead inclusion and diversity, associate giving programs, and talent acquisition strategies for the company.
-As part of this, I get to work closely with our Business Resource Groups (BRGs), associate volunteer program, matching gift program, and recruiting strategies.
+I lead associate inclusion and diversity initiatives, associate giving programs, and talent acquisition strategies for the company, along with initiatives to engage our associates across our footprint.
+I get to work closely with our recruiting efforts, employer brand strategies, Business Resource Groups (BRGs), associate volunteer program and our matching gift program.
+I have amazing team members doing this work in each area, which makes my job even more fulfilling.
 While seemingly all quite different, these areas complement each other well.

 How has your career changed since you were hired in 2016?

-My career has grown drastically in my time at UMB!
-I started as a communication specialist on the Marketing Communication team, eventually moved to Human Resources in talent acquisition, talent development – and now my current role.
+I have had amazing opportunities in my time at UMB!
+I started as a communication specialist on the Marketing Communication team, eventually moved to Human Resources in talent acquisition and talent development, and now occupy my current role.
 Throughout my career at UMB, my primary focus has been the associate experience—communicating about it, enhancing it, and now managing parts of it.
 This is truly my passion.

 It’s possible to look forward to Mondays, and I want to help people have that experience and feel like their lives and careers are better for having been at UMB.